FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Convergence Analysis

-In this section, we provide analysis for some intermediary results that will help the analysis of our proposed algorithm.
-Let $\bC \in \R^{d\times d}$ be a covariance matrix whose eigenvectors are $\bq_l, l = 1,\ldots, d$ with corresponding eigenvalues $\lambda_l$.
+In this subsection, we provide an intermediary result that will help the analysis of our proposed algorithm.
+Let $\bC \in \R^{d\times d}$ be a covariance matrix whose eigenvectors are $\bq_l, l = 1,\ldots, d$, with corresponding eigenvalues $\lambda_l$.
 With an aim to estimate the first $K$ eigenvectors of $\bC$, we define a general update rule of the following form:

 where $\alpha$ is a constant step size.
 Note that this is not an algorithm in the true sense of the term as it cannot be implemented because of its dependence on the true eigenvectors $\bq_p$.
 The sole purpose of this update equation is to help in our ultimate goal of providing convergence guarantee for the FAST-PCA algorithm.